anubisred253/DragoonReader/README.md

 1. Launch `DragoonReader.exe`
 2. Click **Import EPUB** to add books
 3. Choose your preferred **Theme** and **Language**
-4. Read, switch chapters, zoom, scroll freely
+4. Start reading – scroll, zoom, and flip chapters freely

 ---

 ## 👤 Author

 **Dragoon / 龙骑兵**
-Independent developer & reader
+Independent developer • EPUB enthusiast

 ---

 ## 📃 License

 This project is distributed as **binary-only** (no source code).
-Usage and redistribution are permitted, but modification is not supported.
+Usage and redistribution are permitted.
+Modification is not supported at this time.